Kabir Bakul

-Kabir Bakul (born 21 November 1966) is a Bangladeshi lyricist and journalist.
+Kabir Bakul (কবির বকুল; born 21 November 1966) is a Bangladeshi lyricist and journalist.
 He won the Bangladesh National Film Award for Best Lyrics 6 times for the films Megher Kole Rod (2008), Swami Strir Wada (2009), Nisshash Amar Tumi (2010), Purno Doirgho Prem Kahini (2013), Nayok (2018) and Bishwoshundori (2020).
 As of 2013, he has written about 5000 songs.

 Early life and career

 Bakul was born and grew up in Chandpur.
 He learnt singing from Shital Kumar Ghoshal.
 In 1987, he first came to Dhaka and gave thirteen lyrics to singer Tapan Chowdhury.
 Bakul's first song, Kaal Shara Raat, was featured in Ayub Bachchu’s album, Moyna.
 The second was sung by Naseem Ali Khan from Souls.
 At that time, he was a masters student at the University of Dhaka.
 He then started working with Monowar Hossen Tutul.

 Bakul became a reporter for the Daily Bhorer Kagoj.
 He has been serving as the head of Prothom Alo's Ananda page since 2004.

 Bakul started writing songs professionally in 1991.
 In 1994, he wrote his first song for a feature film, Agni Shantan.
 He teamed up with Shakib Khan in Abu Sayeed Khan's romance drama Dujon Dujonar in 1999.

 Bakul hosted a musical television program titled "Sur Shambhar," aired on Bangladesh Television.